 - Solution #1.17: Depending on the operator’s selection.

-- Solution #1.18: Reuse the existing reserved range to store undefined value.
+- Solution #1.
+20: Reuse the existing with a reserved range to store undefined value.

 Solutions #1.3 and #1.14 solve key issue #1j.

-- Solution #1.3: requires that the NF (CTF) provides and ensure the level of accuracy required by the CHF.
+- Solution #1.3: requires that the NF (CTF) provides and ensure the level of accuracy required by the CHF e.g., when a location change is reported, NF(CTF) could indicate the changed location information.

 - Solution #1.14: requires the CHF determine if the accuracy meets current requirements based on the reported accuracy level and Location change received time.

-Editor’s note: The meaning of accuracy should be clarified.
+Solutions #1.10, #1.21, and #1.22 all solve key issue #1k.

-Solution #1.10 solve key issue #1k.
+- Solution #1.10: requires that the UPF and SMF enhancement to support mean bitrate reporting.

-- Solution #1.10: requires that the UPF and SMF enhancement to support the bitrate aggregation and reporting.
+- Solution #1.21: reuses the mechanism from TS 32.251 [x] to support mean bitrate charging.

-- Solution #1.20: reuses the existing mechanism Quota-Consumption-Time to support tiered charging.
+- Solution #1.22: reuses existing mechanisms to support mean bitrate charging.

 Solutions #1.4, #1.5, #1.6, and #1.7 all solve key issue #1l.

 - Solution #1.4: NF (CTF) stops service delivery if no response is received before all the quotas (between the threshold and the granted quota) have been used and discards used units in the case of termination is received.